Voices of EIC Visitors & Kumon Instructors

 Voices of EIC Visitors

-Mariko Shimizu （Part-time Lecturer – Gifu Women’s University, Representative of エデュシーズ Company）
+Mariko Shimizu （Part-time Lecturer at Gifu Women’s University, Representative of Educies Co., Ltd.）

 It was an activity in which children think about the feelings of others, gather the information they knew, and made a proposal that could best satisfy others’ wishes.
 I was surprised that they was able to convey their true feelings in English, rather than following a fixed English script.

 The activities for children in EIC are created by Staff and Leaders, who are non-native English speaking foreign students.
-With different values and perspectives, every year they customizing the contents little by little while nurturing the children’s intellectual curiosity, ability to relentlessly exploring things, and the ability to live in the world, and the ability to express their feelings with English.
+With different values and perspectives, every year they customize the contents little by little while nurturing the children’s intellectual curiosity, ability to relentlessly explore things, the ability to live in the world, and the ability to express their feelings with English.